bobbingwide/wordpress-develop-tests/readme.txt

 == Installation ==

-* Only intended for installation into a WordPress environment where you'll be running your own PHPUnit tests
+* Only intended for installation into a WordPress environment where you'll be running your own PHPUnit tests.

 * The zip file is built from the tests folder of the wordpress-develop SVN repository.